framer/motion/api/framer-motion.api.md

 // Warning: (ae-internal-missing-underscore) The name "startVisualElementAnimation" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function startVisualElementAnimation(visualElement: VisualElement, definition: TargetAndTransition, { delay, transitionOverride, setValueBase }?: AnimationOptions_2): Promise<any>;
+export function startVisualElementAnimation(visualElement: VisualElement, definition: string | TargetAndTransition, { delay, transitionOverride, setValueBase, custom, protectedValues, }?: AnimationOptions_2): Promise<any>;

 // @public (undocumented)
 export type Subscriber<T> = (v: T) => void;